In this article I will discuss what it is about coronary heart disease and its prevention.

 Cause

-artery disease can affect all races, but the highest incidence rate found in white people.
+Coronary artery disease can affect all races, but the highest incidence rate found in white people.
 But the race itself seems not an important factor in one's lifestyle.

 Specifically, factors that increase the risk of coronary artery disease are: